 Internet Safety for Teenagers in the 21st Century

 As a parent, you know teens are growing up much faster.
 This means they spend much more time online interacting with other kids and adults.
 This means there’s a good chance they’re exposed to things they shouldn’t be seeing.
 This is why you must start teaching your teenagers about internet safety now.
 Today’s teens face unique challenges when it comes to internet safety.
 With so many resources online, teens are often left alone to navigate the ever-changing web landscape.
 Suppose they don’t learn how to do this properly.
-In that case, they can lose their innocence, expose themselves to cyberbullying sexual predators, and other dangers that could have disastrous effects on their lives.
+In that case, they can lose their innocence and expose themselves to cyberbullying, sexual predators, and other dangers that could have disastrous effects on their lives.

 What is internet safety?

 Parents need to teach their children about internet safety and online behavior.
-But there’s another, equally important, aspect of internet safety that is often overlooked.
+But another equally important aspect of internet safety is often overlooked.
 While you can’t completely prevent your child from accessing harmful content online, you can educate them on how to behave and keep themselves safe.
 Educating your child on internet safety can help them avoid the dangers of cyberbullying, online predators, and more.
 There are a few ways you can do this.
 For example, you can talk to your children about the dangers of cyberbullying and other forms of online harassment.
 You can teach them about online safety and how to protect themselves.
 You can also talk about online safety with other children.
 You can get together and discuss the issue if you live in a neighborhood with other parents.

 Common Internet Safety Practices